-- 38. As noted above, this gtr applies to all Category 1-1 and 1-2 with a GVM of 4,536 kg or less. - 39.
-The gtr excludes heavier vehicles because the different structural and handling characteristics of those vehicle may necessitate different ESC system designs and entyrely new test procedures.
+- 38. As noted above, this gtr applies to all Category 1-1, and 1-2, and 2 vehicles with a GVM of 4,536 kg or less. - 39.
+The gtr excludes heavier vehicles because the different structural and handling characteristics of those vehicle may necessitate different ESC system designs and entirely new test procedures.
 Thus, ESC systems for heavier vehicles would not be regulated by the gtr at this time. - 40.
 Furthermore, if a jurisdiction determines that its domestic regulatory scheme is such that full applicability is inappropriate, it may limit domestic regulation to a narrower group of vehicles.
-The jurisdiction could also decide to phase-in the ESC requirements or delay implementation for a few years.

-(i) Vehicle with dual wheels on the rear axle

-- 41. According to the automobile industry, there are a small number (unspecified) of incomplete vehicles with a GVM of 4,536 kg or less that are equipped with dual wheels on the rear axle ("dualies")(typically completed as commercial vehicles), which require their own unique ESC calibration.
+The jurisdiction could also decide to phase-in the ESC requirements or delay implementation for a few years. - (i) Vehicles with dual wheels on the rear axle and vehicles with double rear axles - 41.
+According to the automobile industry, there are a small number (unspecified) of incomplete vehicles with a GVM of 4,536 kg or less that are equipped with dual wheels on the rear axle ("dualies,") typically completed as commercial vehicles), as well as vehicles with double or multiple rear axles, which require their own unique ESC calibration.
 Based upon their small number and unusual calibration needs, the industry recommended that these vehicles be excluded from the gtr's applicability. - 42.
-Although "dualies" may require manufacturers to make certain technical adjustments in their ESC systems, to the extent that such vehicles fall within scope of applicable vehicles, they are subject to the requirements of this gtr.
+Although "dualies" and vehicles with double rear axles may require manufacturers to make certain technical adjustments in their ESC systems, to the extent that such vehicles fall within the scope of applicable vehicles, they are subject to the requirements of this gtr.